josejaviersanahuja/challenge-react-rebase/README.md

 <h1>Don´t clone or use this repo.
 This is the solution of the challenge.</h1>

-<h2>Do  you want to this challenge done? go to <a href="https://github.com/superstruct-tech/challenge-react-rebase" target="_blank">https://github.com/superstruct-tech/challenge-react-rebase</a> </h2>
+<h2>Do  you want to get this challenge done? go to <a href="https://github.com/superstruct-tech/challenge-react-rebase" target="_blank">https://github.com/superstruct-tech/challenge-react-rebase</a> </h2>

 <hr/>
 <blockquote>